 For direct real estate investments the value of the asset is rarely marked to market which means investors are more comfortable in using higher ratio in the process.

 Debt however can be a double edged sword, it can magnify returns as well as increase the risk of the investment and can be your friend in up markets but your worst enemy when real estate prices are falling.

 Investors need to understand the sensitivity the level of debt can magnify movements in asset prices on investor equity.

 From downside protection perspective the higher level of debt means that the lower amount of asset value has to move to wipe out the equity in the investment.

 The chart shows the percentage fall required in the asset value before equity is wiped out.

 At 95%, the asset only has to fall 5.26% to reduce investor equity to zero.
 If 70% of the asset value is debt financed, the asset has to fall 42.86% before reducing total equity to zero.
 Sometimes lenders will require additional collateral will be required before zero.

 How to Maximize Borrowing Capacity

 For those that are looking to leverage up and maximize returns.
-Lenders use the following criteria’s when deciding how much the investor can borrow.
+Lenders use the following criteria when deciding how much the investor can borrow.
 The below are examples are for those that want to borrow without the backing of deal by deal or asset finance facilities usually used in private real estate funds.